stratis-storage/stratis-docs/content/multi-threading.md

 tree by returning rich result types from the engine methods.

-Given two distinct mutating D-Bus methods running in separate threads there is a possiblity of a situation rather analogous to a race-condition arising.
+Given two distinct mutating D-Bus methods running in separate threads there is a possibility of a situation rather analogous to a race-condition arising.
 Two tasks may read the dbus tree, update the internal engine state, and then send update messages on the dbus channel.
 It is uncertain which task will acquire the engine mutex.
-This is partially analagous to the classic race-condition where two processes read a single variable, and then both update that variable in an undetermined order.
+This is partially analogous to the classic race-condition where two processes read a single variable, and then both update that variable in an undetermined order.

 What makes this analogy only partial is the interposition of the engine,